replay9zz/rekobee_analyzer/README.md

 ```

 ### -c CAPTURE
-This is a wireshark `pcap` capture file.
+This is a wireshark `pcap` capture file or more modern that tshark supports.

 ### -s SECRET
 This operator uses for password.